 Are you considering home improvements but uncertain about how to make your home more energy efficient?
-Did you know funding for energy saving upgrades is available through Canada Greener Homes Grant?
+Did you know funding for energy saving upgrades is available through the Home Energy Rebate Plus (for Ontario residents) and Canada Greener Homes Grant?

 Understanding energy efficiency retrofits can help you plan your home upgrades to create savings on energy bills, as well as qualify for incentives under various Canadian Government grants for home improvements.
 Carefully considered retrofits will also help you contribute to climate action by reducing your home’s energy usage.

 An energy-efficiency retrofit involves upgrading features of your building to reduce your energy consumption, lower carbon emissions, and improve comfort and indoor air quality.
 These home improvements can include changes to inefficient space heating/cooling, hot water systems, ventilation, lighting, windows and doors, insulation, etc.

 There are two types of retrofits: shallow and deep retrofits.
 The type you choose for home improvements can create considerable differences in both energy and financial savings.

 Shallow retrofits are upgrades that provide 10 – 30% energy savings.
 They typically consist of low-cost, simple-to-implement changes.
 While the return-on-investment of doing shallow retrofits might look better in the short term, they will not help you achieve long term energy goals.